 The Netherlands School for Advanced Studies in Theology and Religion (NOSTER) is the main platform for research and training in the fields of theology and religious studies in the Netherlands and Flanders.
 Thirteen research institutes in these fields have joined forces, providing a stimulating environment for about 175 senior researchers, 90 PhD candidates and 25 Research Master's students.

-Each year the Faculty of Religion and Theology awards its talented students.
+Each year the Faculty of Religion and Theology awards its most talented students with a prize.
 Also, VU Amsterdam has the annual StudentTalent and Thesis Prizes for the best Bachelor's and (Research) Master's thesis.

 Annually, the Faculty of Religion and Theology prepares their talented students for applications within NWO PhD’s in Humanities grant.
-We offer a personal training and writing programme.
+We offer a one-to-one training and writing programme.